xingminw/2024-website/content/_index.md

         I am actively seeking a tenure-track assistant professor position related to transportation research, including transportation engineering, industrial engineering, and data science!
         {{% /callout %}}

-        - **09/2024**: I co-organized the work shop ["Vehicle Trajectory Data Camp"](https://i24motion.org/camp) at ITSC 2024 at Edmonton.
+        - **09/2024**: I co-organized the work shop [Vehicle Trajectory Data Camp](https://i24motion.org/camp) at ITSC 2024 at Edmonton.
 Come and join our discussion!
 I will serve as the moderator for the second half of this session and am looking foward to meeting you at Edmonton!
         - **09/2024**: I am incredibly honored to share that my PhD dissertation has been awarded the **INFORMS TSL Best Dissertation Award**.
 This award is the oldest and most prestigious recognition for doctoral dissertations in the transportation science and logistics area, and I am deeply humbled to receive it.
 I will give a talk regarding this during 2024 INFORMS Annual Meeting, in the session titled MD35 - TSL Dissertation Award.
 The session is scheduled on Monday, October 21 at 2:15 pm in room Summit-427.
 Looking forward to seeing you in Seattle!
         - **08/2024**: I am glad to share that my PhD dissertation was selected as the finalist of IEEE ITSS Best Dissertation Award.
         - **06/2024**: Our work ["Traffic light optimization with low penetration rate vehicle trajectory data"](https://www.nature.com/articles/s41467-024-45427-4) has been featured in [The Wall Street Journal](https://www.wsj.com/tech/personal-tech/google-green-light-traffic-light-optimization-992e4252)!
 "They use data gathered directly from new, internet-connected vehicles or from navigation apps on their drivers’ phones to help municipalities adjust the timing of their traffic lights, making them more responsive to real-world traffic patterns."